 The Corporation enters into interest rate swaps in order to reduce the impact of fluctuating interest rates on its long-term debt.
 These swap agreements require the periodic exchange of payments without the exchange of the notional principal amount on which the payments are based.
 The Corporation does not enter into derivatives for speculative purposes.
-The fair value of the interest rate swap agreements represents an approximation of the amounts the Corporation would have paid to or received from the counterparty to unwind its positions as at December 31, 2016.
+The fair value of the interest rate swap agreements represents an approximation of the amounts the Corporation would have paid to or received from the counterparty to unwind its positions as at year-end.

-The Corporation estimates that a loss of approximately \$1,619 [2015 - loss of \$2,449] would be realized if the contracts were terminated on December 31, 2016.
+The Corporation estimates that a loss of approximately \$186 [2016 - loss of \$1,619] would be realized if the contracts were terminated on December 31, 2017.
 These contracts are designated as hedges, and therefore this loss has been included in OCI.
-This loss is not expected to affect income as management intends to hold the interest rate swap contracts to maturity.
+This gain/loss is not expected to affect income as management intends to hold the interest rate swap contracts to maturity.